symorikawa/radgrad-data-model-experiment/README.md

 ## Screencast

-Click the image below to watch a 25 minute walkthrough of this system.
+Click the image below to watch a 24 minute walkthrough of this system.
+(I apologize for forgetting to reduce the size of my camera window in the video!)

 [<img src="https://raw.githubusercontent.com/radgrad/data-model-example/master/doc/images/data-model-example-youtube.png" width="600">](https://www.youtube.com/watch?v=-r41LRsuf-4)